 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, most of our travel through Norway was on our own dime, but we did receive a few complimentary products including complimentary rail passes from Rail Europe; complimentary Oslo Passes from Visit Oslo; and one night’s stay at Zander K Hotel in Bergen.

 If you’re planning a trip to Norway, we invite you to join our Facebook group dedicated to travel in Scandinavia/the Nordics.
 It’s a great place to ask questions and get help and advice from Scandinavia and Nordics travel experts!!